Our Former Prosecutors Are Ready To Defend Your NJ Reckless Driving Summons

 When a New Jersey police officer stops a motorist, it is up to the officer to determine whether to charge the driver with reckless driving or a lesser charge.
-It is a judgment call with potentially serious consequences.
-A reckless driving charge may be considered a criminal offense.
-Other charges available to the officer – such as careless driving, speeding, racing or not maintaining the proper speed in a traffic lane – are not considered criminal offenses.
+It is a judgment call with potentially serious consequences if you are charged with this motor vehicle violation.

 What Can a New Jersey Reckless Driving Attorney Do?